Siegfried Line campaign: Logistics and supply

 Although the breakout from Normandy had taken longer than planned, the advances until September had far exceeded expectations.
 Bradley, for example, by September had four more divisions than planned and all of his forces were 150 mi ahead of their expected position.
 One effect was that insufficient supplies could be delivered to the various fronts to maintain the advance: demand had exceeded the expected needs.

 Much war materiel still had to be brought ashore across the invasion beaches and through the one remaining Mulberry harbour (the other had been destroyed in an English Channel storm).
 Although small harbours, such as Isigny, Port-en-Bessin, and Courcelles, were being used, the major forward ports such as Calais, Boulogne, Dunkirk and Le Havre either remained in German hands as "fortresses" or had been systematically destroyed.
 The availability of Cherbourg had been valuable until the breakout, but then the shortage of transport to carry supplies to the rapidly advancing armies became the limiting factor.

 Although fuel was successfully pumped from Britain to Normandy via the Pluto pipeline, this still had to reach the fronts, which were advancing faster than the pipelines could be extended.
 The railways had been largely destroyed by Allied attacks and would take much effort to repair, so fleets of trucks were needed in the interim.
 In an attempt to address this acute shortage of transport, three newly arrived U.S. infantry divisions—the 26th, 95th, and 104th—were stripped of their trucks in order to haul supplies.
 Advancing divisions of the U.S. 12th Army Group left all their heavy artillery and half their medium artillery west of the Seine, freeing their trucks to move supplies for other units.
 Four British truck companies were loaned to the Americans.
-Unfortunately, 1,500 other British trucks were found to have critical engine faults and were unusable, limiting assistance from that quarter.
+Another 1,500 British trucks were found to have critical engine faults and were unusable, limiting assistance from that quarter.
 The Red Ball Express was an attempt to expedite deliveries by truck but capacity was inadequate for the circumstances.